nedelec/cytosim-2017/tutorials/tutorial3.md

     new 0 fiber microtubule

-and define a solid called `core` and the aster:
+and define a solid called `core` and the aster, by adding these paragraphs:

     set solid core
     {